xieqiang11/security_research/TOTOLINK-A3002RU-RCE.md

 Firmware version: V2.0.0-B20190902.1958

 ### description
-TOTOLINK-A3002RU has a post-auth insecure permission vulnerability that can lead to the execution of any cmd
+TOTOLINK-A3002RU has a post-auth rce due to the incorrect access control vulnerability, attackers can bypass front-end security restrictions by using burpsuite or smth like that

 POC: